Dolph Briscoe: 1968 campaign for Governor

-After his victory in the Democratic primary, Briscoe narrowly defeated the Republican candidate, State Senator Henry Grover of Houston, in the November 1972 general election.
-The final tally was 1,633,493 (47.9 percent) for Briscoe and 1,533,986 (45 percent) for Grover.
-The Raza Unida Party candidate, 29-year-old Ramsey Muñiz, received 214,118 votes (6 percent), nearly all believed to have been at Briscoe's expense.

 Governorship

 Briscoe was inaugurated as the forty-first governor of Texas on January 16, 1973.

 During his two terms as governor, Briscoe balanced increasing demands for more state services and a rapidly growing population.
 As the governor elected during a period of social unrest and skepticism about the motives of elected officials, he helped restore integrity to a state government fallen into disgrace as a result of the Sharpstown scandals.
 Briscoe's terms as governor led to a landmark events and achievements, including the most extensive ethics and financial disclosure bill in state history, passage of the Open Meetings and Open Records legislation, and strengthened laws regulating lobbyists.
 Briscoe also presided over the first revision of the state's penal code in one hundred years.